p9verma/verma-705.603spring24/Reinforcement_Learning/SystemsPlan.md

 The Email Dataset class defined in **[dataset.py](./dataset.py)** takes in a dataframe upon instantiation and splits it into a training, testing and validation set using an 80%, 10%, 10% split respectively.
 The splits are accesible via helper methods in the class: *get_training_dataset()*, *get_testing_dataset()*, and *get_validation_dataset()*.

 The Metrics class defined in **[metrics.py](metrics.py)** generates a report and outputs metrics for model evaluation given a set of prediction and truth values.
-The metrics used are response rate.
+The metrics used are Precision, recall, and F1 score.
+The predictions and truth data are used for these metrics.
+We can compare the subject line ID when response was a success for a customer id in the labelled dataset with the subject line ID the q-table predicts will be the best course of action.
+Running these metrics will allow us to wholistically comapre each user type's best action and output metrics.

 Deployement Strategy: The system is dokerized using **[ml_microservice.py](analysis/ml_microservice.py)**, the given video streaming code.
 Using this flask app, given an input state, the pretrained model (the q-table) output the best action to take (the best subject line to send).